Online voting is impossible to secure. So why are some governments using it?

 Because the online voting platform, built by Spanish firm Scytl, is not open source, the researchers were unable to test the application prior to the election.
 They had to wait until the online voting system went live, and then examine the public-facing portions of the system.

-Teague and her team reported their findings immediately to the Australian CERT and the NSW government, but, by the time the system was fixed, more than 66,000 votes had been cast online — far more than the margin of 3,177 votes that decided one seat in the NSW Legislative Council.
+Teague and her team reported their findings immediately to the Australian CERT, but by the time the system was fixed, more than 66,000 votes had been cast online — far more than the margin of 3,177 votes that decided one seat in the NSW Legislative Council.

 "To our knowledge, this is the first time enough votes to affect a parliamentary seat in a state election have been returned over an internet voting system while it was demonstrably vulnerable to attacks that would allow external vote manipulation," their report concludes.